fml42/coreprotect2replaymod/README.md

 **there currently is some very basic support for:**
   * making doors look correct (lower & upper half)
   * opening/closing trapdoors
+* entities and entity changes aren't supported at all currently

 ## usage